 What is the cost of a safe abortion in Ghana?

-The costs of safe abortions differ by facility (private or public) and provider depending on the method used (medical or surgical abortion).
-The costs can range between USD 5.00 - USD 30.00.
+The costs of safe abortions differ by facility (private or public), provider and the method used (medical or surgical abortion).
+The price of medical abortion pills is around GHS50 -GHS150.
+The costs of medical abortion in a medical facility can range between GHS 260 and GHS 360 while a surgical abortion can be accessed at a cost between GHS 320 and 360 GHS.
 Generally a medical abortion costs significantly less than a surgical procedure.

-- A combination of Misoprostol and Mifepristone is available under the brand name Medabon.
+- A combination of Misoprostol and Mifepristone is available under the brand names MM Combi Kit and Mariprist

-Can I buy abortion pills at a pharmacy in Ghana?
+Where can I buy abortion pills in Ghana?

 What do abortion pills look like in Ghana?